FernandaMatt/Wireframe-render/README.md

 Where the horizontal position corresponds to its axis.
 The vertical position corresponds to its ordinate.
 The value corresponds to its altitude.

-Diferrent colors can be defined to each point using True Colors.
+Distinct colors can be defined to each point using True Colors.
 The color code should be provided after the altitude of the point, separated by a colon.
 Example:

 ![image](https://user-images.githubusercontent.com/79791165/226208250-c7e629c6-70f3-4943-b0f9-5cf37877f7f5.png)